 - Start fiddling with our phone

 Doing this makes us look nervous and shy.
 Even more importantly: It makes us feel nervous and shy.
 That’s right.
-Like I mentioned in the previous chapter, using a nervous body language is causing you to feel more nervous.
+Like I mentioned in the previous chapter, nervous body language, such as nervous laughter, can cause you to feel more nervous.

 If you physically change your body language, your brain will produce hormones that will indeed make you feel more confident.